 A favourite with campers, picnickers, walkers, cyclists and horse riders, Kuitpo Forest is one of South Australia's favourite nature play spaces - all just a 45 minute drive from Adelaide near the township of Meadows.
 From Adelaide take Main South Road, then turn off to Clarendon and Meadows, or take the South Eastern Freeway to Hahndorf, then turn off to Echunga and Meadows.
 Campgrounds and accommodation (cottage and huts) are available from April to November.

 At Biggs Flat, take a Jurlique Farm Tour to learn about the plants and processes behind this global wellness brand.
 Learn about Jurlique, plant propogation, plant varieties and their uses, biodynamic farming principles, the harvesting process and more.

-Kuitpo winery cellar doors including Fox Gordon, Ilya Vineyards, Coates Wines, Top Note, Lazy Ballerina and K1 by Geoff Hardy, plus Magpie Springs in Hope Forest which features an art gallery and outdoor climbing wall.
+Kuitpo winery cellar doors including Fox Gordon, Ilya Vineyards, Coates Wines, Lazy Ballerina and K1 by Geoff Hardy, plus Magpie Springs in Hope Forest which features an art gallery and outdoor climbing wall.

 Situated on the Bremer River, Callington is a well preserved microcosm of a mid 19th century Australian mining community, with the whole township included on the Register of the National Estate.